kinoz01/lets_play/Excalidraw/RateLimitingFilter.md

     SimpleBucket bucket = cache.computeIfAbsent(ip, this::createBucket);
     ```

-    It retrieves the token bucket associated with the IP address.
+	[[computeIfAbsent]] retrieves the token bucket associated with the IP address.
 If the IP is new, `createBucket` is called to initialize a new `SimpleBucket` with full capacity.

 3. **Consume Token (The Decision):**